 - Copenhagen: Golds and grayed blues.

-- NEW: Naturals: A collection of natural whites, fawns, moorit, Shetland Black, grays, plus traditional madder red and two indigo blues.
+- Naturals: A collection of natural whites, fawns, moorit, Shetland Black, grays, plus traditional madder red and two indigo blues.